 Ready to create an experience for your group at New Bedford Whaling National Historical Park?
 Follow our checklist below.

 Estimate how many students and chaperones will be attending.
 (The park can only accommodate 55 total (students + chaperones) at one time.)
 We recommend one chaperone for every ten students.

-Be prepared to share your contact information with us, including a phone number, email and mailing address.
+Be prepared to share your contact information with us, including a phone number and email.

 Exactly what are you requesting?
 Check out "what kind of programming is available" above.

 or Contact Karissa DeCarlo, Visitor Experience Specialist at 508-996-4095 ext.6108 with questions or to check date availability.